Written and Photographed by Christine Miksis

-While waiting for the dashi to simmer, set a skillet on medium-high heat and add 1-2 tablespoons oil.
+- While waiting for the dashi to come to a simmer, set a skillet on medium-high heat and add 1-2 tablespoons oil.

-Return to the dashi, and turn off the heat just as the water is about to boil.
+- Return to the dashi, and turn off the heat just as the water is about to boil.
 Pour through a strainer into a larger bowl to remove the kombu and flakes.

 - Add the shiitakes, then shave the skin off the salsify with a vegetable peeler, and afterward, peel the rest directly over the dashi.

-Add the udon noodles and once the broth is about to come to a boil, ladle out the soup in bowls, add the pork and garnish with a pinch of scallions.
+- Ladle out the soup in bowls, add the pork, and garnish with a pinch of scallions.
 Serve immediately.

 Amount Per Serving: Calories: 380Total Fat: 14gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 10gCholesterol: 33mgSodium: 1991mgCarbohydrates: 44gFiber: 7gSugar: 7gProtein: 22g

 The nutritional information above is computer-generated and only an estimate.